CircuitVerse/Blog/content/posts/Vedant_Jain_Phase_1_Report.md

 ### Gitlab Integration

 This feature enables user to authenticate using thier gitlab account in CircuitVerse.
 For achieving this, I used `omniauth-gitlab` gem.
 Initially, I faced issues because of the old version of omniauth gem in CircuitVerse, so I first update the gem along with it's dependencies and configurations.
-After omniauth updation gitlab authentication works smoothly.
+After omniauth update, gitlab authentication works smoothly.
 I also updated the documentation to integration application for config.

 **PR**
 - [build(deps): bump omniauth from 1.9.1 to 2.1.0](https://github.com/CircuitVerse/CircuitVerse/pull/3071)